 There are at least three more important points to consider when hiring a contractor.

 First, if at all possible work with local contractors when they meet your criteria for hiring.
 More than elsewhere, the Northwoods economy is supported by local, small businesses.
 Shopping locally is the best way to support the local economy.

 Second, insurance companies are not enforcement agencies.
 They do not enforce state regulations regarding the legitimacy of a business and taxation.
 Anyone can declare themselves a business and buy insurance.
-This means that when you choose to work with a cash only business you may protect yourself, but you are also supporting someone who most likely has not made a professional commitment to their trade and probably is not paying taxes.
+This means that when you choose to work with a cash only business they may be insured, but you are also supporting someone who most likely has not made a professional commitment to their trade and probably is not paying taxes.
 In other words, they may be operating illegally in regards to the tax code and they may not be there the next time you need services.
 Whether to hire a cash-only contractor is an ethical decision.
-If this is an important issue to you, and it should be, ask the contractor how they receive payment.
-If a contractor insists on cash only, you need to decide based on your values whether you will support legitimate businesses or fly-by-night workers.

 Third, consider this question.
-With the economy the way it is, can you afford to invest your money with less than the best?
+"Amateurs are far more expensive than professionals."
+Can you afford to invest your money with less than the best?
 High quality professionals cost more for a reason; they are high quality professionals.
-When you hire Mr. Low Bid you may save a few dollars up front and you may even avoid the risks implied in this article.
-However, reality is that you may also be disgruntled with the results and you may even expose yourself to significant financial loss.
+When you hire Mr. Low Bid you may save a few dollars up front.
+However, you are more likely to be disappointed with the results and you may even expose yourself to significant financial loss.